 New EUI members who are already covered by a private or state/national insurance will be informed upon registration whether the insurance scheme is adequate in Italy.
 If it is, they are requested to sign a declaration form.

-For anyone who is not already covered by a national or private insurance scheme are advised to subscribe to the EUI collective medical insurance policy CIGNA.
+Those who are not already covered by a national or private insurance scheme are advised to subscribe to the EUI collective medical insurance policy CIGNA.

 The EUI has taken out a group medical insurance policy with Cigna to which the following EUI active members are eligible to register:

 - Ph.D. or LL.M researchers;